sccn/bva-io/README.md

 Brain Vision Analyzer EEG data files.

 # Version history
+v1.74 - Avoid crashing when marker file is empty

 v1.73 - Writing data now in MULTIPLEXED format as a new option; show warning when VMRK file is missing

 v1.72 - Avoid crashing when event file is absent